-You can also refer to the Analog Fax Accessory 300 Fax Guide and the Analog Fax Accessory 300 Send Fax Driver Guide, which are included on the product User CD.
+You can also refer to the Analog Fax Accessory 300 Fax Guide and the Analog Fax Accessory 300 Send Fax Driver Guide.

 Solve e-mail problems

 If you are unable to send e-mails by using the digital-send feature, you might need to reconfigure the SMTP gateway address or the LDAP gateway address.
 Print a configuration page to find the current SMTP and LDAP gateway addresses.
-See Configuration pages on page 431.
+See Configuration pages on page 427.
 Use the following procedures to check if the SMTP and LDAP gateway addresses are valid.